-Loop annotations are complemented by similar clauses allowing to specify which memory location is dynamically allocated or deallocated by a loop.
+Loop annotations may contain similar clauses allowing one to specify which memory locations are dynamically allocated or deallocated by a loop.
 The grammar for those constructions is given on Figure 2.21.

 The clauses loop allocates and loop frees are tied together.
-The simple loop annotation means that any memory address that does not belong to the union of sets of terms P_i and Q_i has the same allocation status in the current state than before entering the loop.
+The simple loop annotation means that any memory address that does not belong to the union of sets of terms P_i and Q_i has the same allocation status in the current state as before entering the loop.
 The only difference between these two clauses is that sets P_i are evaluated in the state before entering the loop (label LoopEntry), and Q_i are evaluated in the current loop state (label LoopCurrent).
+Just as for loop assigns, loop annotations loop frees and loop allocates define a loop invariant.
+More precisely, this loop annotation is equivalent to the loop invariant

 '''

-/@ loop frees P_1, P_2, \ldots;
+/@ loop frees P_1, P_2, ...;

-@ loop allocates Q_1, Q_2, \ldots; /
+@ loop allocates Q_1, Q_2, ...; /

 '''